nielsmaerten/gluco-check/gluco-check-common/strings/en-US/faq.md

 ##  Why is Nightscout not accepting my API secret / token?

 *API Secrets* and *Tokens* are not the same thing.
 To use Gluco Check, you'll need a *token*.
-A token looks like this: ``glucocheck-1d2a6bc59`.
+A token looks like this: `glucocheck-1d2a6bc59`.
 Need help?
-Visit https://diabase.app, click 'Not sure how to create a token?
-Read on!'
+Visit https://diabase.app, click '*Not sure how to create a token?
+Read on!*'

 ## I have a different question!

 Couldn't find an answer here?
-Post your question in [Discussions](https://github.com/nielsmaerten/gluco-check/discussions)
+Post your question in [Discussions](https://github.com/nielsmaerten/gluco-check/discussions).
+We're happy to help!